 The Best Abandoned Places in Georgia

-The Atlanta Prison Farm
+The Atlanta Prison Farm (Atlanta)

 For a half-century, this 400-acre site in DeKalb County served as a correctional facility for nonviolent criminals.
 The Atlanta Prison Farm opened in 1940s to provide vocational training and rehabilitation to as many as 1,000 inmates through its massive working farm operation.

 When the facility shut down in 1995, the property was abandoned, and the remaining facilities were soon covered in graffiti and thick kudzu vines.
 In 2009, a fire consumed most of the main facility, with the fire department opting to let the fire burn itself out rather than risk the safety of its firefighters on the derelict property.

 Proposals for future uses of the property have been complicated by the fact that while the City of Atlanta and Fulton County own the site, it’s actually located in DeKalb County, and the agencies have not yet come to an agreement on what to do with the land.

 Visitors to the site should use extreme caution, as many of the structures are dangerously unstable.
 Despite this, it remains one of the most sought-after abandoned places in Georgia.

-Central State Hospital
+Central State Hospital (Milledgeville)

 At one time holding the record as the world’s largest mental health facility, Central State Hospital first opened in 1842 as the Georgia State Lunatic, Idiot and Epileptic Asylum.
 Despite the insulting moniker, the facility treated its patients with unusual compassion and dignity.

 However, as the years went by, overcrowding became a problem at the hospital, with more than 12,000 patients living in cramped, inhumane conditions by the 1960s.
 With a doctor-patient ratio of 1 to 100, quality of care plummeted, and reports of abuse ran rampant.

 Following the trend of deinstitutionalization in the late 1960s and early 1970s, the population of Central State Hospital declined rapidly, finally closing permanently in 2010.
-The buildings on the vast campus were simply abandoned, and though on-site security prevents visitors from accessing the interiors of the decaying structures, it is possible to drive through the property to view them from the outside.
+The buildings on the vast campus were simply abandoned, and through on-site security prevents visitors from accessing the interiors of the decaying structures, it is possible to drive through the property to view them from the outside.

 The site also includes a peaceful pecan orchard and a large cemetery that holds as many as 25,000 mostly unmarked graves.
 A museum on the property has collected items from the hospital to provide visitors with additional insight into life at the hospital over the decades.

-The Dungeness Ruins of Cumberland Island
+The Dungeness Ruins of Cumberland Island (Cumberland Island)

 Over the centuries, the historic Dungeness property on Cumberland Island has provided the foundation for multiple residences of the same name.
 First established as a hunting lodge by James Oglethorpe in 1736, the next iteration of the property was built by the widow of Nathanael Greene, a hero of the American Revolution.